HeardLibrary/digital-scholarship/script/python/examples.md

 ## Links to examples

 [Uses the "turtle" drawing tool to make a shape](https://github.com/baskaufs/msc/blob/master/python/turn_right.py).
 The shape is drawn in a separate window that pops up.
+Try changing the numbers in the functions to see what happens.

 [Sets up a simple graphical interface with text boxes and a button](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/gui/python/simple_form.py).
 You can change the text boxes and when you click the button, different things will be printed in the shell window.

 [A simple script to retrieve data from a URL](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/api/python/http_request.py) - This very small program checks whether a web page is working.
 It returns a code of `200` if it's working.
-You can uncomment line 5 (remove the `#` character) to see the raw text of the file that was retrieved.  **Note:** this script requires installation of the `requests` library if you don't already have it (i.e. if you aren't using Anaconda).
+You can uncomment line 5 (remove the `#` character) to see the raw text of the file that was retrieved.
+Try changing the URL to some other web page to see what happens. **Note:** this script requires installation of the `requests` library if you don't already have it (i.e. if you aren't using Anaconda).
 See the next section for info about installing packages.

 ## Retrieving libraries that aren't in the standard library